Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support for the TypeScript version 5.5.4;
+   1. Added support for the TypeScript version 5.6 RTM (please note: The 5.6 RTM release is also called '5.6.2');
-   2. In configuration settings of the TypeScript translator:
+   2. In configuration settings of the TypeScript translator was added one new property - `StrictBuiltinIteratorReturn` (default `false`).
-     2.1.
-Become obsolete four properties: `KeyofStringsOnly`,
-     `NoStrictGenericChecks`, `SuppressExcessPropertyErrors` and
-     `SuppressImplicitAnyIndexErrors`, and also the `EcmaScript3` value of the `Target` property;
-     2.2.
-Added one new property - `NoCheck` (default `false`).

    ====================
    POST-INSTALL ACTIONS